curvcpu/curv-python/.github/CONTRIBUTING.md

     uv tool update-shell
     ```

     And try restarting your shell or opening a new terminal window to see the changes.
+The PATH change persists for new shells.

 ## Dev/Test Cycle